SourangshuGhosh/Sourangshu.github.io/SoftwaresDeveloped/MachineLearning/index.md

 This is an implementation of IBM's Quantum Experience in simulation; a 5-qubit quantum computer with a limited set of gates "the world’s first quantum computing platform delivered via the IBM Cloud".
 Their implementation is available at http://www.research.ibm.com/quantum/.

  The links to the Github Repository is [https://github.com/SourangshuGhosh/QuantumComputing](https://github.com/SourangshuGhosh/QuantumComputing)

+ 5. **Voice Conversion by Deep Learning"

+ What if you could imitate a famous celebrity's voice or sing like a famous singer?
+This project started with a goal to convert someone's voice to a specific target voice.
+So called, it's voice style transfer.
+We worked on this project that aims to convert someone's voice to a famous English actress Kate Winslet's voice.
+We implemented a deep neural networks to achieve that and more than 2 hours of audio book sentences read by Kate Winslet are used as a dataset.